European Union Politics and Policy (Minor PA)

 Students that want to take part in a resit for a written exam, are required to register via uSis.
 Use the activity number that can be found on the ‘timetable exams’.

-Yes.
-The page of the course is available from a week before the course starts.
+The page of the course is available a month before the course starts.
 Blackboard is used as the main communication channel with students.

 Cini, M. and Solorzano-Borragan, N.P.
 (2016) European Union Politics.
 Oxford: Oxford University Press.
 5th edition.

 The Faculty requests students to register for every course in uSis and Blackboard.

 Register for every course and working group via uSis.
 There are special working groups organized for minor, exchange and elective students.
 Some courses and working groups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.

 Also register for every course in Blackboard.
 Important information about the course is posted here.